Character Derailment: Film

-Pocahontas II derails many characters as well.
-Pocahontas herself became cold and distant, John Smith was changed into a wise-cracking self-absorbed Jerk Ass, Meeko fell victim to Aesop Amnesia (especially in regards to his friendship with Percy) and Racliffe became a Karma Houdini whose evilness went Upto Eleven.
+- Pocahontas II: Journey to a New World derails many characters as well.
+Pocahontas herself became cold and distant, John Smith was changed into a wise-cracking self-absorbed Jerk Ass, Meeko fell victim to Aesop Amnesia (especially in regards to his friendship with Percy) and Radcliffe became a Karma Houdini whose evilness went Upto Eleven.